Featured Resource

 Here are the steps to follow:

-Try a Top 10 Reasons for Attendance list that you share via your newsletter, social media, or centralized communication platform (like SchoolStatus Connect) as a launch.
+Try a Top 10 Reasons for Attendance list that you share via your newsletter, social media, or centralized communication solution (like SchoolStatus Connect) as a launch.

 Involve the PTO, class representatives, and teachers in promoting the attendance challenge.
 This community-wide approach reinforces the importance of attendance and creates a supportive environment for families.